 Enerstructa offers DIY classes for women and kids in partnership with: Tum-A-Lum Lumber in Hood River, The Dalles and Pendleton, Oregon; Marson and Marson Lumber in Leavenworth and Cle Elum, Washington; and Browne’s Home Center in Friday Harbor, Washington.
 Projects have included block lamps, bird houses, tool boxes, candle holders and more!

-We offer women's woodworking workshops in partnership with Gorge MakerSpace in White Salmon, Washington.
-During these 4-6 week series classes, women learn basic skills and tool safety, build confidence and friendships, and design and build their own projects.
+We offer women's woodworking series in partnership with Gorge MakerSpace in White Salmon, Washington.
+During these 4-6 week classes, women learn basic skills and tool safety, build confidence and friendships, and design and build their own projects.
 Projects have included tables, benches, stools, drying racks and wall art!

 We also offer private workshop parties for birthdays, workgroups and events at your location which you can schedule by contacting us.